Lately the loss of my Nova has been getting to me. Not as in emotional breakdowns, but in the sense that a big part of me is gone, and I want it back.

 I don’t like SUVs, and I disagree with the logic used to justify owning them.
 SUVs provide little true utility to the average owner, and whatever utility they do provide is either rarely used or could be provided far more efficiently with a car or minivan.

 How many miles are put on SUVs doing anything more than carrying 1 person to and from work?
 Few.
-How many SUVs are capable of doing the “utility” portion of “SUV”, like going off road or hauling heavy loads?
+How many SUVs are capable of doing the “sport-utility” portion of “SUV”, like going off road or hauling heavy loads?
 Very few.
-Even those that can do the “utility” stuff, how many miles are put on them for “utility” purposes?
+Even those that can do the “sport-utility” stuff, how many miles are put on them for “sport-utility” purposes?
 Almost none.
 (Look at SUVs in used car lots.
 They are too clean to do much utility stuff.)
 How many SUVs provide a practical advantage over equivalent minivans or sedans?
 Almost none.
 How many SUVs have extra gas guzzling heft and girth for no purpose other than to appear bigger than they really are?
 Almost every last one.

 To me, SUVs seem like the epitome of pointless spending in the name of having a particular appearance.
 Don’t believe me?
 Go count how many urban SUVs sport decorative cattle guards and other nonfunctional, useless crap.
 I believe that for the vast majority of owners, SUVs’ scant added utility doesn’t even hold a shadow their high costs and large disadvantages.